20089582/civ-ipriot-smiley/knowledge_and_evidence.md

 **3.** Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)

-      Encapsulation refers to protecting the internal state from the application. a good example of this would be In the smiley project, the smiley class acts as the super class that directly interacts with the internal sense hat state while classes witch inherit from the smiley class are able to use certain functions such as `smiley.dim_display()`, `smiley.show()` this allows them to display things to the screen or dim it without directly interacting with the sense hat this protects it from commands or misuses witch may damage the sense hat
+      Encapsulation refers to protecting the internal state from external code.
+In the smiley project the Smiley class acts as the superclass that directly interacts with the internal SenseHat state.
+Subclasses that inherit from Smiley use its public methods such as `smiley.dim_display()` and `smiley.show()`.
+By calling these methods, subclasses can control the display or dim it without accessing the SenseHat hardware directly.
+This hides the low level details and prevents accidental misuse that could damage the SenseHat and makes it easier to modify the underlying implementation later.

 ### Sad Smileys Can’t Blink (Or Can They?)